iterative/dvc.org/content/docs/command-reference/add.md

 ## Example: Transfer to the cache

-When you have a large dataset in an external location, you may want to add it to your <abbr>project</abbr>.
-Normally you would have to download a copy into the workspace first, but you may not have enough local storage space.
+When you want to add a large dataset that is outside of your
+<abbr>project</abbr> (e.g. online), you would normally need to download or copy
+it into the <abbr>workspace</abbr> first.
+But you may not have enough local storage space.
+You can however set up an [external cache] that can handle the data...

-The `--out` option lets you specify a path inside your <abbr>workspace</abbr> to [link] the target data, after having <abbr>cached</abbr> it.
-This means that you can target paths that are currently external, since they will end up being local to the project.
-This is useful if you have set up an [external cache] that can handle the data, since your local environment can only contain a link to that location.
+To skip making a local copy, target the outside data with `dvc add`, but specify an output path inside of your project using the `--out` option.
+This way the data will be transferred to the <abbr>cache</abbr> first, and then [linked] into your workspace.

 Let's add a `data.xml` file via HTTP, putting it in `./data.xml` (inside our project):